Trustworthy Systems

 Career Summary

-Previously at NICTA and Data61, Robert was a research engineer developing software for the eChronos/SMACCM project, during which time they ported eChronos to the PowerPC e500.
+Previously at NICTA and Data61, Rob was a research engineer developing software for the eChronos/SMACCM project, during which time they ported eChronos to the PowerPC e500.
 Subsequently as a research engineer they developed proofs for the Information Flow project.

 Prior to that, they were a software engineer at Open Kernel Labs, Inc. and General Dynamics C4 Systems, where they spent most of their time developing device-driver paravirtualisation stacks for use by Android and Linux kernel instances on a dual-personality smartphone.